 It all started when Pocket Studio moved to a bigger and brighter space in dec.
 2018.

-To our surprise, underneath the store signage of the previous tenant, we discovered this delightful hand-painted black and white sign, which spun across our studio and the two stores next to it.
-For a while, we got obsessed with saving this fine specimen of Cyprus graphic design history.
-We tried really hard to convince our neighbours to collectively keep the sign and just put our signs on top of it.
-Alas, our neighbours are an architectural studio and an antique shop.
-This failed.
+Underneath the store sign of the previous tenant, we discovered this delightful hand-painted black and white sign, which spun across our studio and the two stores next to it.
+For a while, we got obsessed with saving this fine specimen of Cyprus hand lettering history.
+We tried really hard to convince our neighbours to collectively keep the sign but we failed.

-Soon after, I decided to do some detective work.
+I also decided to do some detective work.
 The 5 digit phone number, indicated that the sign was originally painted in the ‘80s.
-After asking around, I discovered that it was hand-painted by Mr Stelios Neofytou, using handmade stencils.
-Mr Stelios, still a sign maker, told me that he stopped using this technique in 1988.
+After asking around, i discovered that it was hand-painted by Mr Stelios, a signmaker, using handmade stencils.
+Mr Stelios, still a signmaker, told me that he stopped using this technique in 1988.

 I decided to design a revival font based on the sign.